Front Range Fed

 This air fryer biscuit recipe is a standout for several reasons.

 • Few ingredients.
-I'm all for making homemade biscuits sometimes (and I may even try homemade air fryer biscuits at some point), but there are times when you need quick and easy, and premade biscuit dough from a can does the job fairly well.
-I used refrigerated buttermilk biscuits for this recipe (Pillsbury Grands Biscuits, to be exact) and they were the perfect vehicle to shovel pats of melted butter and globs of fruit preserves into my hungry stomach.
+I'm all for making homemade biscuits sometimes, but there are times when you need quick and easy, and premade biscuit dough from a can does the job fairly well.
+Just two ingredients, a can of refrigerated biscuits and cooking spray, are all you need.

 • The perfect addition to any meal.
 In our house, biscuits are always a good idea.
-They're a great base for biscuits and gravy, perfect to use as the bun for a breakfast sandwich, and are a great side dish to creamy scrambled eggs and bacon.
+They're a great base for biscuits and gravy, perfect to use as the bun for a breakfast sandwich, and are an easy side dish to creamy scrambled eggs and bacon.

 Key Ingredients